waddlesplash/QMidi/README.md

 QMidi::closeMidiOut();
 ```

-As you can see from the examples, all functions in the `QtMidi` class are static and you do not need to create an object.
+As you can see from the examples, all functions in the `QMidi` class are static and you do not need to create an object.

 ## MIDI File I/O
 Classes for MIDI file I/O were rewritten from Div's Midi Utilities ([homepage](http://www.sreal.com/~div/midi-utilities/) | [Google Code](http://code.google.com/p/divs-midi-utilities/)) into Qt/C++.